-(4) A member of the insurance nominating committee or a member of the state ethics commission; and
+(4) A member of the insurance nominatingcommittee or a member of the state ethics commission; and section before the final date for qualification of the person as a candidate as provided for in the Election Code shall not be qualified by the secretary of state as a candidate.

 (5) A candidate for legislative or statewide elected office who has not already filed a disclosure statement with the secretary of state in the same calendar year.
-The candidate shall file with the proper filing officer, as defined in the Election Code, a disclosure statement at the time of filing a declaration of candidacy.
-If the proper filing officer is not the secretary of state, the proper filing officer shall forward a copy of the disclosure statement to the secretary of state within three days.
+The candidate shall file with the secretary of state a disclosure statement at the time of filing a declaration of candidacy.

-B. A person who files to be a candidate for a legislative or statewide office who fails or refuses to file a financial disclosure statement required by this section before the final date for qualification of the person as a candidate as provided for in the Election Code shall not be qualified by the proper filing officer as a candidate.
+B. A person who files to be a candidate for a legislative or statewide office who fails or refuses to file a financial disclosure statement required by this